Kolatch Family Foundation

 - Geographic focus on the New York metropolitan area, particularly northern New Jersey and Manhattan

-Common Thread Among Recipients: Organizations that receive funding typically have a direct connection to the trustees through personal involvement, shared community ties, religious affiliation, or educational background.
+Common Thread Among Recipients: Organisations that receive funding typically have a direct connection to the trustees through personal involvement, shared community ties, religious affiliation, or educational background.
 The foundation demonstrates consistent support for institutions that serve the Jewish community in the New York metropolitan area.

 Key Takeaways for Grant Writers